 Sweet potato rolls are light, fluffy, and delightfully tender!
 They are made with classic dinner roll ingredients and sweet potato puree, giving a traditional recipe additional flavor and warmth.

-Classic dinner rolls (like my yeast dinner rolls) are all well and good, but there is something so comforting about a sweet, cinnamony (and buttery!) sweet potato dinner roll.
+Classic dinner rolls (like my yeast dinner rolls) are all well and good, but there is something so comforting about a sweet, cinnamony (and buttery!) sweet potato roll.